AlbertVilaCalvo/Commands/README.md

 git tag -a v1.0
 ````

-They have extra information like author, date, SHA and message.
+They have extra information like author, date, SHA and message ([more info](https://stackoverflow.com/q/4971746/4034572)).

 ### Search string in all git history
 ```